Dark mode

 The supply voltage for which the car refrigerator is designed.
 There are several standard options:

-12 V. Standard on-board voltage for passenger cars, as well as many minibuses and light trucks.
+12 V Standard voltage of the on-board mains of passenger cars, as well as many minibuses and light trucks.
 Supported by most modern car refrigerators.

-24 V. Standard voltage of the on-board network of buses, heavy trucks and other large equipment; also found in some SUVs.
-Car refrigerators “only for 24 V” are practically not produced, usually, such a possibility is provided in addition to 12 V.
+24 V Standard voltage of the on-board mains of buses, heavy trucks and other large equipment; also found in some SUVs.
+Car refrigerators "only for 24 V" are almost never produced; as a rule, this option is provided in addition to 12 V.

-230 V. Powered by a standard household outlet.
-It is usually a fallback option in case the refrigerator needs to be turned on outside the car for a while — for example, to pre-cool before a trip.
-In addition, units with such a power supply can be used as an impromptu replacement for a stationary refrigerator — for example, when leaving for a country house where there is no permanent refrigerator.
+230 V Powered by a standard household outlet.
+Usually a backup option, in case the refrigerator needs to be turned on outside the car for a while — for example, to pre-cool before a trip.
+In addition, units with such power can be used as an improvised replacement for a stationary refrigerator — for example, when going to the country, where there is no permanent refrigerator.

 Mystery MTC-30 often compared